Scarinci Hollenbeck, LLC, LLCScarinci Hollenbeck, LLC, LLC

 • Encumbrances or judgments against property, such as liens

-Given the complex nature of commercial transactions, commercial title insurance may include endorsements addressing additional risks, such as survey issues;
+Given the complex nature of commercial transactions, commercial title insurance may include endorsements addressing additional risks.
+These risks can include survey issues, minerals and subsurface substances, taxes, zoning conflicts, and environmental concerns.

 Who Pays for Title Insurance?